dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![WHOIS Privacy card](/files/whoisprivacy-domain-card-disabled.png)

 1. Click on the <label>Turn WHOIS Privacy on</label> button.
-You will be taken to a confirmation page.
+This takes you to a confirmation page.

 1. To enable the WHOIS Privacy service, click on the <label>Enable WHOIS Privacy</label> button.

     ![Enable WHOIS Privacy](/files/whoisprivacy-enable-page.png)

-    If this is the first time you are enabling the service for this domain, you will need to purchase the service.
+    If this is the first time you're enabling the service for this domain, you'll need to purchase the service.
 The page will provide you with the purchase information.
 Click on <label>Purchase WHOIS Privacy</label> to immediately purchase and enable the WHOIS Privacy service for the domain.

     ![Purchase WHOIS Privacy](/files/whoisprivacy-purchase-page.png)